Texas A&M University

 The course focuses on topics of classical mechanics and electrodynamics of importance for accelerator physics.
 The course is appropriate for graduate students in physics and engineering who wish to supplement or physicists or engineers working in accelerator-related fields who wish to replace or supplement university courses with topical emphasis on accelerators.
 The course is also appropriate for professional scientists and engineers seeking a review of underlying formulations of classical mechanics and electromagnetic theory as applied in accelerator science.

 Physics: Upper level undergraduate Classical Mechanics and Electromagnetism.

 Mathematics: Undergraduate Multivariate Calculus, and Differential Equations.

 It is the responsibility of the student to ensure that he or she meets the course prerequisites or has equivalent experience.

 On completion of this course, students are expected to have a broad understanding of the dynamics of particles in electromagnetic fields as well as the physical principles that underpin particle accelerator technology.
-Along with the graduate-level Accelerator Physics and Technology course, this course is intended to prepare students for specialized USPAS courses and advanced study of cutting-edge accelerator topics.
+Along with the graduate-level Accelerator Physics course, this course is intended to prepare students for specialized USPAS courses and advanced study of cutting-edge accelerator topics.